Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-When I view this shape, I understand that every math calculation you can dream up is geometrically in there.
+When I view this shape, I understand that every math sequence or calculation you can dream up is geometrically in there.

 <br /><br />